Facelift near Fort Lauderdale, FL

 How Much Does a Facelift Cost?

-The cost of facelift surgery is based upon an individual treatment plan that Dr. Levens develops during your consultation.
+The cost of Facelift starts at $9,000.00.
+However, prices may vary due to specials and/or the facility used.
+An individual treatment plan will be developed during your consultation with Dr. Levens.
 After the appointment, we provide you with a total cost and explain our payment options, including cash, personal check, Visa®, MasterCard® and American Express®.
 If you are interested in financing your facelift, our patient coordinators will explain how to apply for CareCredit®, Alphaeon Credit, or Prosper® Healthcare Lending.

 Learn More about Facelifts